Question 8 in our WeAsk.tv series is one that seems fairly simple. However, there are more working parts than you might expect.

 What Happens If I Mis-use Stock Photos?

 Learn from my mistakes on this one.
 A few years ago, I ran into a major issue with Getty Images.
 I had used royalty-free images on a website that has long-since been deactivated.
-I received a letter from Getty that I owed them nearly $2500 for the use of those images because they were royalty-free but not totally free.
+I received a letter from Getty that I owed them nearly $2500 for the use of those images because I misappropriated the license.

 Now, this may seem like an unfair request for an honest mistake, and many others would agree with you.
 In fact, there are lawsuits against Getty for this exact practice, which people consider copyright bullying, going as far as dubbing it the Getty Extortion Letter.